 What is the Physical Culture Movement?

-Physical Culture was a health and fitness Movement that began in Europe during the 19th century, spreading to England and the United States it continued till the mid-20th century.
+The Physical Culture Movement was a health and fitness movement that began in Europe during the 19th century, spreading to England and the United States it continued till the mid-20th century.
 The Movement’s ideology was driven by multiple factors and it had an eclectic group of contributors.
 The Physical Culture Movements legacy can still be found today in disciplines such as Gymnastics, Body building, modern Massage, Sport/Exercise science and Physical therapy (McKenzie, 2013).

 The Physical Culture Movement emerged for multiple reasons, the main reasons being the Industrial Revolution and a sense of emerging European Nationalism.